Wilson's Creek 5th Grade News

 CLASS DOJO INFORMATION

-Many of our teachers are using the ClassDojo app to monitor student participation, work, and behavior.
-If your child’s teacher uses this app, please ask them how you can sign up for parent accounts!
+Our 5th grade teachers are using the ClassDojo app to monitor student participation, work, and behavior.
+Your child’s homeroom teacher will be sending out a paper on how you can sign up for free parent accounts!
 This is a great way to see how your child is doing at school.
 Once you create an account, you can:

 · See photos and updates about what we are doing in class.